artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    AIP storage in the :ref:`Storage Service <storageService:administrators>`.
    The default location is represented as ``Default location`` in the Store AIP location dropdown menu, but the storage location will also be listed by name alongside any other storage location options.

-If there is only one AIP storage location, it will automatically be set as the default location, and both ``Default location`` and the storage location itself will appear in the dropdown menu.
+   If there is only one AIP storage location, it will automatically be set asthe default location, and both ``Default location`` and the storage location itself will appear in the dropdown menu.

 .. _upload-dip: